Chanakya: Narrative

 Chanakya took Chandragupta to conquer Pataliputra, the capital of Nanda.
 He assembled an army using the wealth he had acquired through alchemy (dhatuvada-visaradan).
 The army suffered a severe defeat, forcing Chanakya and Chandragupta to flee the battlefield.
 They reached a lake while being pursued by an enemy officer.
 Chanakya asked Chandragupta to jump into the lake, and disguised himself as a meditating ascetic.
 When the enemy soldier reached the lake, he asked the 'ascetic' if he had seen Chandragupta.
 Chanakya pointed at the lake.
 As the soldier removed his armour to jump into the lake, Chanakya took his sword and killed him.
 When Chandragupta came out of the water, Chanakya asked him, "What went through your mind, when I disclosed your location to the enemy?"
 Chandragupta replied that he trusted his master to make the best decision.
 This convinced Chanakya that Chandragupta would remain under his influence even after becoming the king.
 On another occasion, Chanakya similarly escaped the enemy by chasing away a washerman, and disguising himself as one.
 Once, he cut open the belly of a Brahmin who had just eaten food, and took out the food to feed a hungry Chandragupta.

 One day, Chanakya and Chandragupta overheard a woman scolding her son.
 The child had burnt his finger by putting it in the middle of a bowl of hot gruel.
 The woman told her son that by not starting from the cooler edges, he was being foolish like Chanakya, who attacked the capital before conquering the bordering regions.
 Chanakya realized his mistake, and made a new plan to defeat Nanda.
-He formed an alliance with Parvataka, the king of a mountain kingdom called Himavatkuta, offering him half of Nanda's kingdom.
+He formed an alliance with Parvataka, the king of a mountain kingdom called Himavatkuta, offering him half of Nanda's empire.

-After securing Parvataka's help, Chanakya and Chandragupta started besieging the towns other than Pataliputra.
-One particular town offered a strong resistance.
-Chanakya entered this town disguised as a Shaivite mendicant, and declared that the siege would end if the idols of the seven mothers were removed from the town's temple.
+After securing Parvataka's help, Chanakya and Chandragupta started besieging the cities other than Pataliputra.
+One particular city offered a strong resistance.
+Chanakya entered this city disguised as a Shaivite mendicant, and declared that the siege would end if the idols of the seven mothers were removed from the town's temple.
 As soon as the superstitious defenders removed the idols from the temple, Chanakya ordered his army to end the siege.
 When the defenders started celebrating their victory, Chanakya's army launched a surprise attack and captured the town.